Spinall

 Oluseye Desmond Sodamola, professionally known as Spinall (stylized as SPINALL; formerly DJ Spinall), is a Nigerian disc jockey, record producer, and songwriter.
-He has released six studio albums and collaborated with artists that have included Wizkid, Tiwa Savage, Asake, among others.
-He has won numerous awards for his work, including All Africa Music Awards and The Beatz Awards.
+He has released seven studio albums and collaborated with artists that have included Wizkid, Tiwa Savage, Asake, among others.
+He has won numerous awards for his work, including the AFRIMA and TheMVPs.
 He is also the first Nigerian disc jockey to play at festivals such as Coachella, SXSW, and Glastonbury.

-Spinall is the founder of TheCapMusic, a music label he launched in 2014.
+Spinall is the founder of TheCAPMusic, a music label he launched in 2014.
 He also created a style edge to his outfit known as TheCAP, tracing his roots back to his culture.

 Early life and education

 Sodamola was born in Lagos and he is the third of five siblings.
 He attained his primary and secondary school education in Lagos State, then moved to Ogun State, to study Electrical and Electronics Engineering at Olabisi Onabanjo University, where he received his BSc degree.
 He also studied at Tenstrings Music Institute.

 Spinall's first musical experience as a kid, was listening to some vinyl records being played by his parents and according to him "In the morning my dad would wake up, and open the drawers, and start playing some Fela Kuti, and King Sunny Adé records".
 This shaped him and fueled his passion for music after watching a DJ he hired to play in high school.